ibm-cloud-docs/watsonxdata/known_issues.md

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Limitation of querying role-related `information_schema` table for `tpcds` or `tpch` connectors
+{: #known_issue33420}

+Users encounter an error when querying role-related `information_schema` table for `tpcds` or `tpch` connectors.
+This behavior is intentional and expected for these connectors in Presto, as `tpcds` and `tpch` are benchmarking connectors that do not support role-based security features.

+**Workaround:** To prevent errors, avoid querying role-related information_schema tables (such as applicable_roles, enabled_roles, and roles) for `tpcds` or `tpch` connectors.

+## Use valid table names to ensure query reliability
+{: #known_issue21807}

+Avoid using leading or trailing spaces in table names when creating tables in Query workspace.
+Although the table may be created successfully, these spaces can cause issues when querying or interacting with the table later.
+To ensure smooth and reliable operation, always use clean table names without extra spaces.

 ## Limitations of BLOB and CLOB support in Presto
 {: #known_issue30109}